vijaypranesh/news-service-app/README.md

 # 📰 Tech News Microservices App

-This is a simple full-stack microservices application built using Node.js, Express, Kafka, MongoDB, and Docker Compose.
-It allows users to post tech news, which is then distributed via Kafka to a notification service, stored in MongoDB, and displayed in a web UI.
-Also added Python code to get news using RSS Feed from multiple technical blog site and then post it to News-Service.
+This is a simple full-stack microservices NEWS application built using Node.js, Express, Kafka, MongoDB, Docker and Kubernetes.
+Python code to get news using RSS Feed from multiple technical blog site and then Summarize all news using AI Hugging Face, finally post it to News-Service, which is then distributed via Kafka to a notification service, stored in MongoDB, and displayed in a web UI.
+It allows users to post tech news

 ---